jim-cassidy/ecoins-trends-AI/README.md

   I am very interested in using deep learning to help me with my choices.
 I decided to use Tensorflow to analyize past trends.
 I chose to put previous values at previous time points, to consider if it is a safe bet that it will go up within a certain time period.
+I am using a library for Tensorflow, using a thing called Estimators,
+Here is a screenshot of the preduction.
+Right now I am using google colab -

 ![alternative text](/screenshots/prediction-text.png "Image Title")